axelarnetwork/axelarjs-sdk/README.md

     const depositAddress: IAssetInfo,
         traceId: string;

-    /*...set up parmeters here; see sample parameters below for more guidance*/
+    /*...set up parmeters here; see sample parameters in `API Usage Details` below for more guidance*/

     authenticateWithRecaptcha().then(async (recaptchaToken: string) => {